-The Forest is one of the most important areas for wildlife in the UK, supporting habitats and species of national and European significance.
-Since the reduction of natural grazing animals, the Forest has seen a decline in species such as the small pearl-bordered fritillary butterfly, which was previously found at over 50 sites in the Forest.
-Sadly, it is now only found on two nature reserves due to the loss of open habitat.
+Since the reduction of natural grazing animals, the Forest has seen a decline in species that relied on the more open habitats these animals created - such as the small pearl-bordered fritillary butterfly, which was previously found at over 50 different places in the Forest and now remains in just two.

 What will the project deliver?